kmlawson/skills-in-transnational-history/assessments.md

 * Design: Did any visualisations or maps produced clearly communicate their contents and demonstrate a good sense of design, well-chosen scales, and appropriate density of visual information?
 * Restraint: Did the project avoid superfluous visualisations that contribute little to the overall project and show good judgement in what to include and exclude?

-**Option Two: Text Analysis or Social Network Project** (50%)
+**Option Two: Text Analysis Project** (50%)

-You may do a project which makes use of one or more of the new computational techniques learned in the second half of the course: text analysis and/or social network visualisation and analysis.
-You are free to use the combination of tools and techniques that you feel most appropriate and comfortable in using (R, Python, Cytoscape, Gephi, Orange, Voyant Tools, Palladio, Shiny, regular expressions and command line utilities etc.).
+You may do a project which makes use of one or more of the new computational techniques learned in the second half of the course: text analysis.
+You are free to use the combination of tools and techniques that you feel most appropriate and comfortable in using (R, Python, Cytoscape, Voyant Tools, regular expressions and command line utilities etc.).
 You are also welcome to teach yourself and make use of other techniques and tools that you have come across if these are well documented and described in your project.
+For example: students who are interested in social network analysis are also welcome to use some of the resources linked in the module handbook and submit a project which makes use of these methods.

 Your project should include from one to a dozen visualisations depending on the difficulty and complexity of the visualisations produced and what they can potentially be used for.

 These may include any of the following: 1) a collection of graphs and tables identifying patterns in the data or the product of computational analysis of text or networks.
-2) Visualisation of the text or social network data in combination with GIS in the form of a choropleth or other thematic map, visualisations of networks using Cytoscape, Gephie, Palladio, or other visualisation tool, maps which visualise networks or material extracted from a text or corpus of texts.
+2) Visualisation of the text or social network data in combination with GIS in the form of a choropleth or other thematic map which visualise networks or material extracted from a text or corpus of texts.
 3) a list of regular expressions, including description of what they do, that were used to clean data or extract useful material from texts.

 For Submission you must upload to the MMS: